Pest Control Brisbane Treatments and Services

 Now, let’s not forget not all properties a pest control Brisbane company will be called out too will have a pest problem.

 But this doesn’t mean the pesty shouldn’t ask some questions.
-Such as when was the last pest control treatment service done or are there any problems you may be having inside or outside.
+Such as when was the last pest control service done or are there any problems you may be having inside or outside.

 Asking the customer a few questions and then by doing a quick inspection before starting the treatment will give the technician a much better idea of what to do.